 Object versus Subject

 There are two ways to experience your body, as an object or as a subject.
-When you experience your body as an object, you view the body as individual parts that can be observed, grasped and manipulated.
+When you experience your body as an object, you view the body as individual parts that can be observed, grasped, and manipulated.
 When you experience your body as a subject, you are able to perceive and exist through your body without reflecting on it.
-This felt sense of the body is embodiment.
+This felt a sense of the body is embodiment.

 When you relate to yourself as an object, you are self-objectifying.
 There are many experiences that may lead you to self-objectify: being valued for appearance rather than who you are as a person, bullying, media messages that keep you focused on perceived flaws, prejudice including sizeism/weightism, racism, sexual orientation or gender identity discrimination, weight stigma, and any experiences of boundary violations or trauma.

 When you have been objectified, you learn that your value is less about who you are but more about what you offer as a thing.
-Jean Kilbourne says that, “Turning a person into a thing is the first step in justifying violence toward that person.”
+Jean Kilbourne says that “Turning a person into a thing is the first step in justifying violence toward that person.”
 Likewise, turning yourself into a thing/object is the first step in justifying violence towards yourself.
 This violence comes in the form of harsh self-critical thoughts and punishing behaviors.
 Relating to yourself as an object creates vulnerability to shame.

 Shame in Emotional and Binge Eating Recovery

-There are many places shame lurks when you have been using emotional and binge eating as a coping skill - shame you feel about your body, shame you feel about your emotional and binge eating behaviors, and shame-based beliefs that are buried inside of you.
+There are many places shame lurks when you have been using emotional and binge eating as a coping skill - shame you feel about your body, shame you feel about your emotional and binge eating behaviors and shame-based beliefs that are buried inside of you.
 Although it takes courage, this shame is important to explore and unravel.
 Shame is a perpetuating factor to many unhealthy coping patterns.
 You feel shame so you binge, you feel ashamed that you binge and are vulnerable to another binge, and the cycle continues.

 Remembering your value as the essence of who you are versus your physical appearance, and healing the shame that has been fueling the behaviors, you can retrain your brain to focus on neural pathways of self-compassion, creating the key to healing.